emer/gosl/README.md

 //gosl: end mycode
 ```

+# Performance

+With sufficiently large N, and ignoring the data copying setup time, around ~80x speedup is typical on a Macbook Pro with M1 processor.
+The `rand` example produces a 175x speedup!

 # Implementation / Design Notes

 HLSL is very C-like and provides a much better target for Go conversion than glsl.
 See `examples/basic/shaders/basic_nouse.glsl` vs the .hlsl version there for the difference.
 Only HLSL supports methods in a struct, and performance is the same as writing the expression directly -- it is suitably [inlined](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-function-syntax).